 Capt Sandy, Padi Elite MSDT Instructor, Biologist

 "I started Ocean Quest Scuba 20 years ago because since the first day I laid my eyes on the ocean as a freshman in college, I have felt the ocean calling to me.
 Something about the unknown, the beauty, the peace and serenity of the ocean makes me feel that I am where I belong.
 I grew up in Colorado in a small town at the base of the mountains.
-I attended college in Winfield Kansas and it was on a Jan term trip that I feel in love with the ocean.
-Funny thing was that until then I was petrified of the thought of even getting in the water...afterall that is where Jaws" lived.
+I attended college in Winfield Kansas, and it was on a Jan term trip that I feel in love with the ocean.
+Funny thing was that until then I was petrified of the thought of even getting in the water...after all that is where Jaws" lived.
 Once I mustered up the courage to jump in with a mask that first day down in the Keys, I was hooked.
 I went from college into the United States Coast Guard, where I am so proud to say that I learn the skills and experience that helps every time the "Sunday" leaves her slip.
 I have tried to pass that information onto my crew, and I train them hard.
 I really enjoy teaching scuba, running daily charters and spending time with our divers.
-Our annual September trips are always a awesome time...and we get to dive too.
-Life is good on the Sunday, and I am grateful for all the roads that have lead so many wonderful people to the a little yellow dive boat, with a small crew and best regular customers ever"
+Our annual September trips are always an awesome time...and we get to dive too.
+Life is good on the Sunday, and I am grateful for all the roads that have led so many wonderful people to a little yellow dive boat, with a small crew and best regular customers ever"

 Captain Vicki, Padi Dive Master